 It's normal for businesses to use around 288 different SaaS apps to increase collaboration, productivity, and organization.
 However, this many apps can disorient your team and increase the chances of creating hidden work and information silos, which aren't conducive to team alignment.

 So, don't focus on getting any and every collaboration tool out there.
 Instead, identify the team alignment tools essential to fostering connections between departments.
-Some great examples are Asana, Trello, Microsoft Teams, Slack, and Slide With Friends' free or paid plans.
+Some great examples are Asana, Trello, Microsoft Teams, Slack, and Slide With Friends.

 One day, millennials will make up most of the workforce.
 In fact, experts predict that 75% of the workforce will be millennials by 2030.
 Unlike other generations, 88% of this group prefers collaborative workplaces.